 - Banner ad with clickable element

-What are the key differences between Native and Display Ads?
+What are Native Ads?

 |Native Ads||Display Ads|

-Setupad Expert Opinion:
+Setupad Expert Opinion

 Povilas Goberis, COO at Setupad: “Regarding the comparison of average CTR, it very much depends on the situation.
 Generally speaking, CTR is supposed to be higher for native ads, but in some cases, this is not necessarily the case.”

-P. Goberis says: “For example, with a regular display ad without special clickable elements, the user can click on the whole ad, while a native ad may have specific clickable elements: image, title, or advertiser’s logo”
+P. Goberis says: “For example, with a regular display ad without special clickable elements, the user can click on the whole ad, while a native ad may have specific clickable elements: image, title, or advertiser’s logo.”

 P. Goberis continues: “So, in this case, CTR might be lower for the native ad than for a regular display ad, but on the other hand, the click itself might be more organic and meaningful.
 Additionally, the content around the native ad would also influence the probability of the ad being clicked on.”